 Mary was concerned that she would soon need nursing home care.
-She did not want her funds used up in long term care expenses so she gave her only son, Joe, her life savings of $100,000.
-One year after giving Joe the money Mary experienced a major health crisis and needed to move into a nursing home.
+She did not want her funds used up in long-term care expenses, so she gave her only son, Joe, her life savings of $100,000.
+One year after giving Joe the money, Mary experienced a major health crisis and needed to move into a nursing home.
 She no longer had money because she gave it to Joe.
 When she applied for Medicaid she answered yes (as she was required to do) to the question about giving money away within the prior five years.
 She also signed the required financial release form that allows Medicaid to look into her bank account history.
-Soon Mary received notice that she was denied Medicaid benefits because of the transfer to Joe.
+Soon after, Mary received notice that she was denied Medicaid benefits because of the transfer to Joe.
 Even so, we could have helped Mary correct this problem and still be eligible for Medicaid benefits.

 By, April Hill